444ghost/kaldi/README.md

-A Wavelet Feature Extraction Module for Kaldi (웨이블릿, 칼디).

-Trying to add a module that can extact acoustic features using wavelet transform in Kaldi.
+Trying to implement a module that can extact acoustic features using wavelet transform in Kaldi.
 The work is in progress.
-All comments are welcome.
+All comments are welcome (검색용 텍스트: 칼디, 웨이블릿)

 [![Build Status](https://travis-ci.com/kaldi-asr/kaldi.svg?branch=master)](https://travis-ci.com/kaldi-asr/kaldi)
 Kaldi Speech Recognition Toolkit